 What are macros?

 All foods are made up of PROTEIN, FATS, and CARBOHYDRATES, these are MACRONUTRIENTS or MACROS.
-A ketogenic diet is a specific ratio of these macros.
-15-30% Protein, 60-75% Fat and 5-10% Carbs (Typical keto carbs are 20 grams, but everyone has their own limit).
+Most people consider keto to be a high fat, moderate protein and low carb diet …but it can also be a high protein, low to moderate fat and low carb diet (I actually prefer this) A ketogenic diet is a specific ratio of these macros.
+15-35% Protein, 60-75% Fat and 5-10% Carbs (Typical keto carbs are 20 grams, but everyone has their own limit).

 I recommend using a keto calculator to find your macros and a keto friendly tracker to track your daily intake.
 Your macros (in grams) equal your calorie limits/goal.
 Fats have 9 calories per gram and protein and carbs have 4 calories per gram…so technically if you follow your macros, your calories will take care of themselves.